SciML/ReservoirComputing.jl/docs/src/esn_tutorials/different_drivers.md

 end
 ```
 ```
-1.2859434466604239e-5
+9.555051477606373e-6
-2.1753694726497823e-5
+6.544378702464354e-5
-2.9563481223700186e-5
+9.428848251654616e-5
-2.5164499914117052e-5
+9.468870751914035e-5
 ```

 In this example it is also possible to observe the input of parameters to the methods `RNN()` `MRNN()` both by argument and by keyword argument.

 ## Gated Recurrent Unit
 Gated Recurrent Units (GRUs) [^2] have been proposed in more recent years with the intent of limiting notable problems of RNNs, like the vanishing gradient.
 This change in the underlying equations can be easily transported in the Reservoir Computing paradigm, switching the RNN equations in the reservoir with the GRU equations.
 This approach has been explored in [^3] and [^4].
 Different variations of GRU have been proposed [^5][^6]; this section is subdivided into different sections that go in detail about the governing equations and the implementation of them into ReservoirComputing.jl.
 Like before, to access the GRU reservoir driver it suffice to change the `reservoir_diver` keyword argument for `ESN` with `GRU()`.
 All the variations that are going to be presented can be used in this package by leveraging the keyword argument `variant` in the method `GRU()` and specifying the chosen variant: `FullyGated()` or `Minimal()`.
 Other variations are possible modifying the inner layers and reservoirs.
 The default is set to the standard version `FullyGated()`.
 The first section will go in more detail about the default of the `GRU()` method, and the following ones will refer to it to minimize repetitions.
+This example was run on Julia v1.7.2.

 ### Standard GRU
 The equations for the standard GRU are as follows: